Improving the Overall Efficiency and Safety of Your Warehouse

 Don’t make the mistake of thinking that if you send out a written report or notice to the employees that they will actually read it.
 Communication is one of the most important things for any facility, and it must be taken very seriously.
 Look at the following types of communication and evaluate how your facility is handling them:

-- Hazard Communication – Alerting people to different types of hazards in the facility is essential.
-This can be done through safety signs (which can be found here), labels, floor tape and training.
+Hazard Communication – Alerting people to different types of hazards in the facility is essential.
+This can be done through safety floor signs, labels, floor tape and training.
 However you handle it, make sure everyone is aware of what risks are present.

 #5 – Improve the Lighting

 Many warehouses like to save money by keeping the lights low.
 Others are just operating in an older facility where the lighting was installed ten or more years ago.
 Whatever the reason, evaluate your lighting and see how it can be improved.

 Warehouses are inherently dangerous, and having inadequate lighting will only make it worse.
 Take the time and money necessary to install a good lighting system that will ensure people can see no matter where they are in the facility.